alexhippo/static-node-and-express-portfolio/README.md

 Step 2: Open the folder on the command line, such as Git Bash, Powershell or Terminal.

-Step 3: Run `npm init` to install all dependencies to run this project
+Step 3: Run `npm install` to install all dependencies to run this project

 Step 4: Run `npm start` to start the portfolio site.